shmorri/docs-casa-prod/docs/source/administration/installation.md

 ## Requirements

+Casa must be installed on the same host as an operatonal Gluu Server 3.1.4 instance, with the following requirements satisifed:

-- A working Gluu Server 3.1.4 installation with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
-Add at least  **1GB of additional RAM** to the pre-existing [Gluu system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/#system-requirements).
+- At least **1GB of additional RAM** on top of the [system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/#system-requirements)

+- At least the following components installed:
+   - Apache
+   - LDAP
+   - oxAuth
+   - oxTrust.

-- Ensure dynamic client registration is enabled.
-In oxTrust go to `Configuration` > `JSON Configuration` > `oxAuth configuration`, property `dynamicRegistrationEnabled` should be set to true.
+- Dynamic client registration enabled.
+To confirm, in oxTrust navigate to `Configuration` > `JSON Configuration` > `oxAuth configuration`, find the `dynamicRegistrationEnabled` property and set to true.

 !!!
 Note
     You can turn dynamic enrollment off after Casa installation, as needed.

-- An active [oxd 3.1.4](https://gluu.org/docs/oxd/3.1.4) installation.
-The interactive setup script will prompt you to install oxd in case you don't already have an instance available.

-- Casa must be installed in the same host as your Gluu Server

 !!!
 Note
     If your Gluu Server 3.1.4 was upgraded from 2.4.4, ensure the `uma_protection` scope is allowed for dynamic registration in oxTrust.